legal and privacy

 How can felix help?

-Our local team of digital care agents are available to chat with you 7 days a week, 8am–8pm weekdays, 9am–6pm weekends & public holidays Sydney time.
+Our local team of digital care agents are available to chat with you every day 9am–6pm, Sydney time.

 We won’t require any formal financial information from you to discuss financial hardship.
 Based on the information you’re comfortable with providing, our digital care agents will work with you to determine the best solution to suit your financial situation.